This topic describes how to create an OpenSearch cluster. You can create an OpenSearch cluster in either of the following ways:

 |---|---|

 VPC | Specify a VPC to isolate the cluster's network.
 Click View VPC to go to the VPC management console and check the created VPCs.
 If no VPC is available, contact the CSS administrator to create a new VPC.
-For details, see section "Creating a VPC and Subnet" in VPC User Guide.
+For details, see section "Creating a VPC with a Subnet" in VPC User Guide.
 NOTE: The VPC must contain CIDRs.
 Otherwise, cluster creation will fail.
 By default, a created VPC contains CIDRs. |

 Subnet | A subnet provides dedicated network resources that are isolated from other networks, improving network security.
-Select a subnet needed by the cluster in the current VPC. |
+Select a subnet needed by the cluster in the current VPC.
+If no existing subnets meet your requirements, click Create Subnet to create a new subnet.
+For details, see section "Creating a VPC with a Subnet" in Virtual Private Cloud User Guide. |

 Security Group | A security group serves as a virtual firewall that provides access control policies for clusters.
 Select a security group for the cluster.
 Click View Security Group to go to the security group list, where you can view details about security groups.
 NOTE: Ensure that Port Range/ICMP Type is set to a port range that includes port 9200 for the selected security group. |